karlsjohnson/Notebook/cryptocurrency.md

 [Github](https://github.com/ethereum)

 - Use: Smart Contract Platform, Internet of Money
 - Acts as an infrastructure for most decentralized applications.
-- Introduces smart contracts, which are like programs with specific procedures that, once deployed, no one can change.
 - **Introduction of Ethereum Virtual Machine**
   - Before Ethereum, most of the blockchains were primarily related to the transactions of network-supported cryptocurrencies.
 Ethereum’s creator Vitalik Buterin thought of changing that concept and took a step forward in creating a more enhanced blockchain that will allow its users to customize data over the Ethereum network with the help of the “Ethereum Virtual Machine or EVM”.
 Now with EVM, users can conduct a transaction with the help of smart contracts.
 - **Smart Contracts**